Cotalker/documentation/docs/documentation/client/channels.md

 <br/>

 :::tip
-Changing task states or configurations require appropriate access roles.
+Changing task states or configurations requires appropriate access roles.
 Ask your admin for more details in case you need access to these options.
 :::

 <div className="alert alert--secondary">